 The toughest part of this course was getting up to speed on Buddhism and ancient India, both of which I knew embarrassingly little.
 But once words and names like sangha, Śākyamuni, Sarnath (and a slew of other words not starting with the letter “s”) became part of my vernacular the work of addressing Buddhism and its role in ancient India became a lot easier.
 And that’s when the fun began.

 While the aesthetic qualities of Buddhist art were part of our study, the cultural influences that informed the creation of the art and the interpretation of it by those who (re)discovered it in the 19th century piqued my curiosity and interest.
-As a class we explored how those who worked to recreate an accurate picture of ancient Buddhism in India via texts that were left behind largely ignored visual or archaeological evidence, which sometimes refuted what was written in those revered texts.
+As a class, we explored how those who worked to recreate an accurate picture of ancient Buddhism in India via texts that were left behind largely ignored visual or archaeological evidence, which sometimes refuted what was written in those revered texts.
 We also touched on concepts within the practice of Buddhism and how they were manifested in or contradicted by the art we studied.
 At times, we read respected scholars who, even though I had a very limited understanding of the material, made conclusions I could argue against effectively.

-In all, I have a better understanding of a belief system, a region and a time period of which I knew almost noting about when I started the semester.
+In all, I have a better understanding of a belief system, a region, and a time period of which I knew almost nothing about when I started the semester.
 But the fact that I took the course at the same time I was engaged in strengthening my critical thinking was the stuff of providence.
-I was challenged to critically examine a subject which was completely foreign to me and by doing so, allowed me to test out the strengths of my assertions without the prejudice that can come from holding a subject matter too dearly or thinking you know it all about what you’re studying.
-Because of this, while I was learning about Buddhist art of India I was also learning the importance of critical thinking, regardless of the discipline in which it is applied.
+I was challenged to critically examine a subject that was completely foreign to me and by doing so, allowed me to test out the strengths of my assertions without the prejudice that can come from holding a subject matter too dearly or thinking you know it all about what you’re studying.
+Because of this, while I was learning about the Buddhist art of India I was also learning the importance of critical thinking, regardless of the discipline in which it is applied.

 Of course, the fact that I was completely new to Buddhist Art didn’t mean that I didn’t manage to wedge a little design history and criticism into the class.
-My final paper and presentation took the edicts of the ancient emperor Ashoka, which were inscribed on hulking stone columns and large rocks across his ancient kingdom and compared them to the propaganda of the middle 20th century in Asia, the Soviet Union, Europe and the United States, citing visual evidence of posters, statues and commercials among other rhetorically-charged materials from the period.
+My final paper and presentation took the edicts of the ancient emperor Ashoka, which were inscribed on hulking stone columns and large rocks across his ancient kingdom and compared them to the propaganda of the middle 20th century in Asia, the Soviet Union, Europe, and the United States, citing visual evidence of posters, statues, and commercials among other rhetorically-charged materials from the period.
 The paper was a lot of fun to research, challenged me to form connections I could support, and served as a capstone project for the semester coming from a class I never intended to take.

 Sometimes, in order to more effectively understand a concept you have to change your concept of understanding.